Tips and tricks

 Check out your ratings and reviews

 Log in regularly to check your user reviews and ratings.
-While the Windows Store app will only have info on the current user market, logging into the Windows Dev Center will display average rating across all markets.
+While the UWP app will only have info on the current user market, logging into the Windows Dev Center will display average rating across all markets.

 Respond to user reviews